-1. The maximum number of IP addresses that can be configured for the server is 16 per pool.
+1. The maximum number of IP addresses that can be configured for the server is 16 per DHCP address pool.

 Specifies the domain name for a client (optional information).
-The domain name specified by using this command is used by the client as the preferred domain name and DNS resolves it to the IP address assigned to the client.
+The domain name specified by using this command is used by the client as the preferred domain name and DNS resolves it to the IP address distributed to the client.